-- Lump sum received by way of retiring gratuity, lump sum received in relation to approved life insurance policies, interest income, widows´ s pensions and dividend income are some of the types of income that are tax exempt.
+- Lump sum received by way of retiring gratuity, lump sum received in relation to approved life insurance policies, interest income, widows´ s pensions up to 2013, and dividend income are some of the types of income that are tax exempt.

 - Pensions for services offered abroad may, if the taxpayer so opts, be taxed separately at the rate of 5%, for amounts exceeding €3.420.

 If you are not resident in Cyprus for tax purposes, you only pay tax in Cyprus in respect of income earned from sources in Cyprus.